Chamomile Roman Essential Oil – Anthemis nobilis – is the more popular chamomile oil often described as a middle note.

 Roman Chamomile is widely used to assist in addressing anxiety, insomnia, treating shock and for calming.
 This special oil has been used by those who follow natural healing for hundreds of years.

 The flowers are steam distilled but due to the large amount of floral resource that has to be distilled to gain enough volume of oil, makes Roman Chamomile a more expensive oil.
 However, if used with caution it should last a long time.

-Chamomile Roman Essential Oil is known to be extremely gentle and therefore safe to use on babies and young children.
+Chamomile Roman Essential Oil is known to be extremely gentle and therefore suitable for babies and young children.
 It has been known to be used in hospitals and birthing clinics to keep babies calm if suffering from colic or restlessness, often blended with pure lavender.

-Roman Chamomile is gentle on the skin, blending well with many other oils if you are protecting your skin from free radicals or restoring irritation which may occur with our busy days at work in closed environments.
+In Aromatherapy Roman Chamomile has a reputation to be gentle on the skin, blending well with many other oils if you are protecting your skin from free radicals or restoring irritation which may occur with our busy days at work in closed environments.